U.S., Britain and Libya promise to pursue Lockerbie case

 Earlier this week, Libyan Justice Minister Salah Marghani said he planned to allow the prosecutors to talk to Senussi.

-“What we are working on is finalizing the arrangements for this as much as obtaining the evidence that’s available with the UK and US authorities,” he told ITV news.
+“What we are working on is finalising the arrangements for this as much as obtaining the evidence that’s available with the UK and US authorities,” he told ITV news.